zeppelinhangar/selfhosting/docs/setup/hosted-platforms/railway.md

 We need to insert the OAuth Redirect/Callback URL on Discord's Developer Portal, you can do this in 1 of 2 ways:

-1.)
-Go to your API container -> Settings -> Domains, copy the domain and manually append `auth/oauth-callback` to it.
+1. Go to your API container -> Settings -> Domains, copy the domain and manually append `auth/oauth-callback` to it.
 (i.e. `https://your_api_url.up.railway.com/auth/oauth-callback`)

-2.)
-Once the API is done building, click the deployment (View Logs), select "Builds Logs", select the Filter bar and search for "oauth".
+2. Once the API is done building, click the deployment (View Logs), select "Builds Logs", select the Filter bar and search for "oauth".
 ![Api Logs](/img/guides/railway/api_logs.png)

-Now, go back to Discord Developer Portal and use this url for the OAuth Callback.
+Now, go back to Discord Developer Portal and use this url for the OAuth Callback URL.

 And there you go, a fully functioning Zeppelin hosted on railway.